DivSeek/DivSeek_International_Commons/README.md

 The aim of _DivSeek International Commons_ is to act as a focus and hub that will bring together relevant efforts around the world and encourage development and use of open interoperable informational tools for the continuum of PGR curation to end-use.

-The overarching emphasis for inclusion of resources is that they be developed with a view to, and preferably demonstration of, being *generic for a wide range of crops*, and that facilitate *interoperability*.
+The overarching emphasis for inclusion of resources is that they be developed with a view to, and preferably demonstration of, being *generic for a wide range of species/crops*, and that facilitate *interoperability*.
 Working towards this global goal should increase the return on investment for all concerned.

 The DivSeek International Network (https://divseekintl.org) is a global community that connects, combines and communicates expertise among stakeholders engaged in the management1 and characterization2 of plant genetic resources.
 DivSeek comprises leading researchers and practitioners drawn from a broad base of academic and research institutions, government agencies, and inter-governmental organizations around the world.